amamparo/aaronmamparo.com/blog/2024-02-03_advent-of-go.md

 My hope is that, through learning an unfamiliar programming language with which I have no confidence in my ability to write working code, I'll be forced to rely on TDD to guide my solutions.
-Then, after re-vitalizing my TDD skills, I hope to bring it to my current team and try to make it a group habit.
+Then, after revitalizing my TDD skills, I hope to bring it to my current team and try to make it a group habit.

 ---